 Here are some suggestions…

 Instead of focusing on distracting thoughts and what’s going wrong (the brake), try noticing what is happening and what feels good.
 In other words, try paying attention to what you are doing and feeling and less to being critical or anxious about your performance.
+Most people find this to be very difficult to manage alone so finding a therapist to help is a great idea.
 With time this process allows us to feel more connected to what we are doing and less worried about how we appear while doing it.
+There is a quiz here that offers you more insight into arousal and inhibition based on the Dual Control Model scale.

 Being adventurous, creative and having one foot on the accelerator is really great, but it can be distressing when you also have one foot on the brake at the same time.
 You won’t be going anywhere.
 Fast.